 Glue guns are an easy, affordable and practical way to help you craft, and there are so many great glue gun projects to give you inspiration.
 The great advantage of using hot glue is that it dries quickly for a strong and clear hold.
 Another advantage is in the way that the glue is applied – sticks of solid glue are heated up in the barrel of the glue gun so that the glue stick melts, and hot glue is squeezed out as you press the trigger.
+The glue itself comes in lots of different colours, just make sure you get the right diameter to fit your glue gun.

 Most glue guns feature a kickstand, so you can stand the glue gun up safely while not using it.
 You can pick up a cheap glue gun for around £5, but if you don’t like wires, why not consider a battery operated glue gun?
 For a guide to buying your glue gun, check out our guide to the best glue guns for craft.